Python-GIS-book/site/source/part2/chapter-07/md/01-data-structures-xarray.md

 print(data.rio.height)
 ```

+### Spatial resolution

 From the outputs we can see that the shape of our raster data seems to be rectangular as we have 3601 X 3601 cells to each direction (x and y).
-To better understand the data in geographic terms, we can retrieve the {term}`spatial resolution` of the data by calling the `.rio.resolution()` method:
+To better understand the data in geographic terms, we can retrieve the *{term}`spatial resolution`* of the data by calling the `.rio.resolution()` method:

 ```python
 data.rio.resolution()
 ```

 As we see, the spatial resolution, i.e. the size of a single cell in our raster layer is ~0.0028.
-The resolution is always reported in the units of the input dataset's {term}`coordinate reference system` (CRS).
-Thus, in our case, this number is reported in {term}`decimal degrees` meaning that the resolution is 30 meters.
-We can easily access the CRS of our raster dataset via the `.rio.crs` attribute:
+The resolution is always reported in the units of the input dataset's *{term}`coordinate reference system`* (CRS).
+Thus, in our case, this number is reported in *{term}`decimal degrees`* meaning that the resolution is 30 meters.

+### Coordinate reference system

+We can easily access the coordinate reference system (CRS) information of our raster dataset via the `.rio.crs` attribute:

 ```python
 data.rio.crs
 ```

-The `.crs` returns the coordinate reference system information as an {term}`EPSG code` and the code `4326` stands for the WGS84 coordinate reference system in which the units are represented as latitudes and longitudes (i.e. decimal degrees).
+The `.rio.crs` returns the coordinate reference system information as an *{term}`EPSG code`* and the code `4326` stands for the WGS84 coordinate reference system in which the units are represented as latitudes and longitudes (i.e. decimal degrees).
 We will dive deeper into the coordinate reference system management with raster data in Chapter 7.4.

+### Spatial extent

-To extract information about the {term}`spatial extent` of the dataset, we can use the `.rio.bounds()` method:
+To extract information about the *{term}`spatial extent`* of the dataset, we can use the `.rio.bounds()` method:

 ```python
 data.rio.bounds()